badbatch/repodog/cli/core/README.md

   "questionOverrides": {
     "new": {
       "pkg": {
+        "library": {
           "cli": {
             "add": [
               {
                 "message": "What is the cli command?",
                 "name": "cliCommand",
                 "required": true,
                 "type": "input"
               },
               {
                 "message": "What is the cli description?",
                 "name": "cliDescription",
                 "required": true,
                 "type": "input"
               }
             ],
             "remove": ["mainFilename"],
             "replace": [
               {
                 "message": "What is the homepage for the package's repository?", "name": "homepage",
                 "required": true,
                 "type": "input"
               }
             ]
+          }
         }
       }
     }